Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

 The magnemite is charging another attack.
 He should be running, or throwing his third ball.
 Instead he just stumbles toward his mother(‘s body) while reaching for a potion bottle.

 What saves him is a giant scaly fist that punches through the broken window frame and grabs the magnemite with a crushing grip.
-Seto stares out the second story window to see the nidoqueen rear its fist back and up, then smash the magnemite downward and out of sight.
+Seto stares out the second story window in a state of complete shock, half convinced that none of this is actually happening, to see the nidoqueen rear its fist back and up, then smash the magnemite downward and out of sight.
 It roars in triumph.

 He babbles until the potion bottle is empty, and his mother is still lying in an unmoving heap.
 The healing from the potion is superficial, and it takes him a moment to remember, through the distracting sounds of the howling storm and the crashing of the nidoqueen hitting the building again and again, that potions need flowing blood to be effective.